 Subsection 1 - General Qualifications for Positions

 The absolute minimum of officer will equal 5.
 As the group grows, the minimum officers will grow proportionally.
 For membership up to the size of 100, this proportion will equal 10%.
 After 100, this proportion will equal 5% plus 5 positions.
 People in primary officer positions must have active status and UNLV student status.
+Candidates must also have atleast 1 semester in TODA or have founded the club.

 Subsection 2 - Positions